Argentine authorities probe what happened before Liam Payne's fatal fall from his hotel balcony

 There were no signs of a third party being involved, it said, but described Payne's case as “suspicious," citing the likelihood that the star had been taking alcohol and drugs.
 The requested toxicology tests could take weeks to complete.

-The lack of defensive injuries on Payne’s hands indicated that he may have fallen into a state of unconsciousness, the public prosecutor said.
+The lack of defensive injuries on Payne’s hands indicated that he may have fallen into a state of unconsciousness, the public prosecutor said, and evidence suggested Payne “was going through some kind of substance abuse episode" at the time.

-Evidence collected from the scene, the statement added, suggested Payne “was going through some kind of substance abuse episode."
-It said all signs indicated that Payne was alone at the time of his death.
+All signs indicated that Payne was alone at the time of his death, the prosecutor added.

 The two women had left the hotel by the time of the incident, the prosecution said.